enchanting christmas impossible dream

 Once upon a time, Christmas (Chrissy) Mooney believed she’d set the world on fire as a concert violinist.
-Then she indulged in a whirlwind affair with a charismatic stranger—a gifted guitarist who declared them soul mates when they parted.
-She never imagined he’d turn his back on her when she contacted him to tell him she was pregnant.
-His betrayal scorched her faith in romantic love.
-And when her daughter was born deaf, Chrissy’s passion for music died.
-Obsessed with creating a happy life for her girl, she ultimately lost her own sense of bliss—never realizing her growing cynicism until she reads her daughter’s letter to Santa.
+Then she indulged in a whirlwind affair with a charismatic stranger who declared them soul mates when they parted.
+She never imagined he’d turn his back on her when she announced she was pregnant.
+Scorched by his betrayal and then a cruel twist of fate, she denounces her dreams and focuses on her child—never realizing the extent of her cynicism until she reads her daughter’s letter to Santa.

-Now, desperate to rediscover joy, Chrissy applies for help from an internet company—Impossible Dream.com (Making magic since 1956).
-When Mason Rivers blows back into Chrissy’s life, rocking her with a revelation and a mission of his own, she’s so busy shielding her heart that she’s oblivious to the stirring magic.
+Desperate to rediscover joy, Chrissy applies for help from Impossible Dream.com.
+When Mason Rivers blows back into her life, rocking her with a revelation and a mission of his own, she’s so busy shielding her heart that she’s oblivious to the stirring magic.
 Until Mason points out the most basic ingredient for happiness… Believing is everything.

 Once upon a November